 - Prevention: It is suggested that 99.8% of cases where cervical cancer is diagnosed are preventable

 Human papillomavirus (HPV) is a very common infection amongst women and approximately 80% (1 in 5) will get it at some point in their lives.
 Generally, the body is able to deal with contracting the virus by itself and can often come and go without even realising there has been an issue.

 HPV is the name used most commonly for the virus which is an infection of the skin and moist membrane (mucosa), including:

-- Lining of the throat and mouth
+- The lining of the throat and mouth

-- Vagina, Vulva and Anus
+- Vagina, Vulva, and Anus